nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <span style="font-size: large; color: #e46c0a">Design Considerations:</span>

 **Aspect: Allowing searching only through all fields**
-* As the hotel manager would usually appreciate the ability to search by other fields such as by `room`, it is appropriate to make the `find` command to scan through all the fields of the guests.
+* As the user would usually appreciate the ability to search by other fields such as by `room`, it is appropriate to make the `find` command to scan through all the fields of the guests.

 **Aspect: Only matching full keywords**
 * The `find` command only matches full keywords.
 For example, typing in 'ali' would not match a Guest named 'Alice'.
 As we do not want to display possible redundant data to the hotel manager, we decided to limit the `find` command to only full keywords, so that the results displayed are more targeted.